 I remember learning somewhere in my training to be a therapist that if you’re feeling annoyed by a child, they are probably needing your attention.

-I’ve been trying to do a little better at giving him attention.
-I get him to help with little tasks and include him in making dinner when I can.
-But then that somehow always seems to back fire!
+So I’ve been trying to let my son help with little tasks and include him in making dinner when I can.
+Somehow that always seems to backfire though!

 Last week for example, he noticed a lemon on the counter and asked if we could make lemonade.
 I was hesitant because I knew how messy it would be.
 Then I remembered a few days earlier I had told him that maybe we could make homemade lemonade one day.
 So I reluctantly agreed.

-I let them squeeze the lemon juice into a cup and then pour it into their water bottles.
-They seemed to be having fun, but both of them insisted on adding more sugar.
+I let him squeeze the lemon juice into a cup and then pour it into water bottles for he and his brother.
+He seemed to be having fun but insisted on adding more sugar.
 I could feel my temperature start to boil as I envisioned the sugar getting all over the floor.

 I tried to take a few deep breaths and remember that I was doing this to connect with them.
 Fortunately, no sugar was spilled, but my son didn’t really like the lemonade because it was too sour!

 After we made lemonade we went to Barnes and Noble to pick out a book because the boys had earned a free one for reading 10 books through their summer reading program.

 You wouldn’t believe how difficult this little outing was!

 They were fighting over who got their shoes on before we even got out the door.
 When we got there, the 5 year old wanted a book that wasn’t on the “free book” list.
 He repeatedly asked why he couldn’t pick out a different book.

 Despite multiple threats to leave with nothing, they eventually decided on their free books and we got back into the car to head home.
 My 7-year-old accidentally sat in the opposite booster seat that he rode in on the way there and unknowingly drank the rest of his brother’s lemonade.